Dylan Fetcho

-Dylan Fetcho (born August 25, 2000) is an American professional stock car racing driver who has competed in the ARCA Menards Series, having last drivin the No. 95 Toyota for MAN Motorsports.
+Dylan Fetcho (born August 25, 2000) is an American professional stock car racing driver who has competed in the ARCA Menards Series, having last driven the No. 95 Toyota for MAN Motorsports.

 Fetcho has also previously competed in series such as the ASA STARS National Tour, the ASA CRA Super Series, the ASA Southern Super Series, and the CARS Pro Late Model Tour.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)